Am I better than the competition?

 Are you in the insurance industry, or the insurance broking industry?
 Or are you in both?
 Or re you an outsourcing company that specialises in insurance third-party processing?

-It’s all in the insurance world but these are very different industries.
+They’re all in the insurance world but these are very different industries.
 They have different dynamics and there are differences in average scores from one industry to the next.
-For example, we know from experience that IT and BPO outsourcing companies tend to get lower than average scores from their clients, while corporate banking and professional services companies tend to get slightly higher than average scores.
+For example, we know from experience that many IT and most BPO (Business Process Outsourcing) companies tend to get lower than average scores, while corporate banking and professional services companies tend to get higher than average scores.
 Firms operating in niche markets also find it easier to be seen as different and unique.